RoelN/FontJit/README.md

 ```

-You can pass either a selector, a DOM element, or a Nodelist to `loadFont` and `lazyLoadFont`.
+You can pass either a string, a DOM element, or a Nodelist to `loadFont` and `lazyLoadFont`.